liamgbs/not-ynab/README.md

 To-do (In some kind of order-ish):

 * Accounts - Adding accounts, only supporting current accounts for the moment.
-* Transactions - Need to be able to add a inflow or outflow transaction and take the money from or add to the correct category.
+* Transactions - Need to be able to add an inflow or outflow transaction and take the money from or add to the correct category.
 * Age of money - Need to figure out how this is calculated on a technical level.
-* Server - Some server stuff which persists the data to a mongo database.
+* Server - Some server stuff which persists the data to a mongo(??) database.
 * Backend Middleware - Some redux middleware for relevant actions which hits the server endpoints.
 (Going to go with thunks here, better to know we're going to do something before even touching state)
 * Auth - Implement an authentication system for logging in.
+(Auth tokens are probably best, or aws cognito)
 * Testing - speaks for itself.

 **--Release 1-- ALPHA**